hashicorp/terraform-provider-azurerm/website/docs/r/resource_group_template_deployment.html.markdown

 * `debug_level` - (Optional) The Debug Level which should be used for this Resource Group Template Deployment.
 Possible values are `none`, `requestContent`, `responseContent` and `requestContent, responseContent`.

 * `parameters_content` - (Optional) The contents of the ARM Template parameters file - containing a JSON list of parameters.

-See example for how to pass in Terraform Variable to an ARM parameter.
+-> An example of how to pass Terraform variables into an ARM Template can be seen in the example.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Resource Group Template Deployment.